What Is a Roth 401k Plan?

-What makes a Roth option different from a traditional employer-sponsored 401k?
+The Roth option is a game-changer, and an increasing number of employees who have the choice are taking advantage of it.
+What makes a Roth option different from a traditional employer-sponsored 401(k)?
 It’s primarily about when and how much you want to pay Uncle Sam.
-When you pay him can make a tremendous difference in how much.
 Here’s what you need to know.

-Before you can decide which plan is right for your retirement savings, you need a good foundation in the 401k concept.
-The classic 401k and the Roth 401k option are the same in many ways.
+Before you can decide which plan is right for your retirement savings, you need a good foundation in the 401(k) concept.
+The classic 401(k) and the Roth 401(k) options are similar in many ways.

-Generally, a 401k or 401(K)is an employer-sponsored retirement savings vehicle that allows you to contribute a portion of your paycheck before taxes.
-The name is derived from the IRS code that deals with these plans, which emerged in the 1980s an alternative or supplement to traditional pensions.
+Generally, a 401(k)is an employer-sponsored retirement savings vehicle that allows you to contribute a portion of your paycheck before taxes.
+The name is derived from the IRS code that deals with these plans, which emerged in the 1980s as an alternative – or supplement – to traditional pension plans.

-In many cases, employers match the employee contributions, but to varying degrees, which is one reason why they’re so attractive.
-Another reason is because pre-tax contributing gives you more available cash to invest.
+In many cases, employers match the contributions of their employees.
+But this occurs to varying degrees, which is one reason why they’re so attractive.
+Another reason is that pre-tax contributions give you more available cash to invest.

-The Wall Street Journal explains that most plans spread employee contributions among mutual funds, stocks, bonds and money market investments.
+Most plans spread employee contributions among mutual funds, stocks, bonds, and money market investments.
 Each plan has an administrator, and employees can take distributions in retirement.